intel/intel-extension-for-pytorch/docs/index.md

 #### 2.1.1.3 Weight-only quantization (INT8):

-By default, for weight-only quantization, we use quantization with [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) inference ("--quant-with-amp") to get peak performance and fair accuracy.
+By default, for weight-only quantization, we use quantization with [Automatic Mixed Precision](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html) inference (`--quant-with-amp`) to get peak performance and fair accuracy.
 For weight-only quantization with deepspeed, we quantize the model then run the benchmark.
 The quantized model won't be saved.

 - Command: